ryanflorence/SlideShow/Docs/SlideShow.md

 #### css

-SlideShow will set the position of your container to `relative` if it is not already positioned `absolute`.
-It will also set all of your slides to `position: absolute`, `display: block`, and `z-index: 0`.
-Because they are positioned absolutely you'll need to give them a width.
-Also, you'll usually want to set the container overflow to hidden in your CSS.
+SlideShow doesn't mess too much with the CSS, keeping it incredibly flexible.
+For most transitions to work your container needs to be position `relative`, `absolute`, or `fixed` and your slides with position `absolute`.

     #CSS
     div#slideshow {
+      position: relative;
+      overflow: hidden;
       width: 500px;
       height: 280px;
-    	overflow: hidden;
     }

     div#slideshow div {
+      position: absolute;
+      top: 0;
+      left: 0;
       width: 500px;
       height: 280px;
     }